dajomas/DnD-TimeTracker/Readme-AI.md

 * Can you remove the label for the Total field and add a Reset Total button for each timer
 * Can you reformat the passed time to display "number of days" days HH:MM:SS?
 * can you format the passed time so it looks more fancy?
+* can you connect the timers to the main time tracker. so that when the main time tracker is paused, the timers pause as well and when a Combat Round, Short Rest or Long Rest is added, that time is added to the timers as well.
+* Can you add an optional description for the countdown timers, defaulting to "Timer x" where x is the index number of the timer
+* If a timer was not yet started, it should not start when the main tracker is started.
+It should only continue if it had already been started
+* Can you compact the countdown timer to a single line
+* Can you align the timers so that the times are aligned?

 And the Readme was created with the following promtp:
 * Can you write a readme for this ?